rupali-codes/LinksHub/README.md

 # Welcome to LinksHub

-LinksHub is a Hub of Links `by developers for developers`, where we will be putting links to all useful resources (both free and paid) which will be helpful for Beginners as well as Advanced level developers.
+LinksHub is a Hub of Links `by developers for developers`.
+Here, we've gathered a collection of all the best and most useful resources, both free and paid, to aid in the development journey.

-We believe that there's no lack of resources but there's lack of Awareness, Hopefully we can get the right resource to the right person.
+We recognize that there's a wealth of information available, but often, it's a matter of knowing where to find it.
+That's why we've made it our mission to bring the right resources to the right developers.

 ## Demo